What is the Canada Pension Plan (CPP)? [Updated 2026]

 Who has to contribute to CPP?

-1. the employee is in pensionable employment during the year,
+1. the employee is engaged in pensionable employment during the year,

 2. the employee is not collecting a disability pension under CPP, and